Marine Corps Baseball

 Dust off those playing britches, clench your teeth, show your grit and mettle, and come back with the determination to be a winner.

-Aboard ship the sport was boxing, with Marines against Sailors, the toughest against the toughest.
-This controlled/refereed use of boxing matches while shipbound, quieted many a free lance scuffle between edgy "let's get it on" fighting spirit of young men.
+This controlled/refereed use of boxing matches while ship bound, quieted many a free lance scuffle between edgy "let's get it on" fighting spirit of young men.

-Going ashore, the Marines took their fight to the foreign country and the opposition.
-Most of the time when the Marines landed it was to quell some unrest and do some goodwill in that part of the world and the Marines were welcomed.
+Most of the time when the Marines landed it was to quell some unrest and do some goodwill in that part of the world and after the smoke of battle cleared Marine Corps Baseball was a very welcome respite.

 This provided the opportunity for the Marine Corps baseball to show the way for spreading cultural togetherness and to ensure goodwill is accomplished.